jumpingjoy/watchnationpro/index.md

 Even fitness watches like Garmin and Fitbit versa 3 have mobile payments.

-#### ✅Does it have Navigation Facilities?
+#### ✅Does the smartwatch have GPS Navigation Facilities?

-Check for the navigation facilities and its related sensors in the watch.
+Check for the following GPS navigation facilities and its related sensors in the smartwatch.

 ##### Compass
 Compass helps in finding the right direction.

 ##### GPS Trackers
-GPS trackers provides the gps location of the wearable, and it helps in calculating your run rate, the distance you walk or step, and track activities.
+GPS trackers function provides the gps location of the wearable, and it helps in calculating your running rate, the distance you walk or step and provides data as an activity tracker.

 ##### Magnetometer
 It works with GPS to ensure the exact location of the wearables using coordinates.